rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 ```

 Then create a new directory, *src/bin*, and move the binary crate rooted in
 *src/main.rs* into *src/bin/main.rs*.
-This will make the library crate be the
+This will make the library crate the
 primary crate in the *hello* directory; we can still run the binary in
 *src/bin/main.rs* using `cargo run` though.
 After moving the *main.rs* file,
 edit it to bring the library crate in and bring `ThreadPool` into scope by
-adding this at the top of *src/bin/main.rs*:
+adding the following code to the top of *src/bin/main.rs*:

 <span class="filename">Filename: src/bin/main.rs</span>